Posture and Ergonomic Advise

 - Initially sit at the desk, looking squarely at the computer.
 You are now ready to adjust your chair.

 - Firstly, adjust the seat height so that your elbows are resting slightly higher than the desk surface (shoulders relaxed).
 Your thighs should be between 90-95 degrees to the upright body.
 You may require a footrest if your feet are not comfortably flat on the floor.
-The top of the display screen should be approximately at eye level (you may need to raise the screen with a height adjustable monitor arm)
+The top of the display screen should be approximately at eye level (you may need to raise the screen) see fig. 1.

 - Secondly, adjust the seat depth - that is the horizontal part of the chair seat - so that you can sit firmly against the back pad with a small gap between the front of the seat pad and the back of your knees.